bittin/media-browser/README.md

 The play button in the bottom starts the search.
 The result will open as a new tab.

+### Tab navigation

 ![media-browser Metadata search preview](res/media-browsear.png)

-Search results present the same view as the directory view.
+Search results open as a new tab.
+No matter if you use the search mask, click a link the preview window or list the contents of a tag.
+Each tab presents the same view as the directory view.
 And they behave just the same.
 If you can do something on a list of files in a directory, you can also do it on a list of media from the database.

+### Navigation panel

 ![media-browser directory navigation](res/media-browsew.png)